velatkilic/FPGA/README.md

 A repository for my FPGA projects.
 See the readme file for individual folders.

 ## List of projects
-- [Single pulse generator](./single_pulse_gen/README.md): A single pulse generator that had variable delay and duration.
+- [Single pulse generator](./single_pulse_gen/README.md): A single pulse generator that has variable delay and duration.